 How do I complain?

-In the first instance, you should try an informal approach to resolve your complaint and to see what action will be taken.
-We hope that many complaints can be dealt with quickly and informally.
+In the first instance, you should try an informal approach to resolve your complaint We hope that many complaints can be dealt with quickly and informally.

 If the informal approach proves to be unsatisfactory, then you may wish to register a formal complaint.
 Formal complaints should be made in writing to one of the people detailed below.
 It is helpful when registering a formal complaint if you can provide us with concise details about the problem and your preferred outcome to rectify the issue.